 Pipe bursting involves feeding a new pipe into the old pipe’s place, damaging the old pipe along the way.

-These are ideal solutions to fix a pipe belly, however, excavation might be necessary if the issue is mostly related to settling and grading.
-In this case, the trenchless options may not apply as the best solution.
+These are ideal solutions to fix a pipe belly.
+However, excavation of the surrounding soil might be necessary if the underlying issue is related to settling and grading.
+In this case, the trenchless options above may not be the best solution.

 How Much Does it Cost to Fix a Belly in a Sewer Line?